-In this unit we investigate the link between experimental and theoretical probability and learn about short run variability.
+In this unit we investigate the link between experimental estimates of probability and theoretical probability and learn about short run variability.
 We then take part in sports betting simulations designed to illustrate how damaging gambling can be.

 - theoretically and experimentally examine the probabilities of games of chance

 - describe the notion of short run variability

 - estimate and find the relative frequencies of events

 During this unit, students will explore issues related to gambling.
 In particular they will look at the chances of winning in the short term and the likely outcomes in the long run.
 As the teacher, you will need to be sensitive to the beliefs of parents before commencing this study.
 It is worthwhile to send home a short note explaining that the unit is about educating students about the realities of gambling so that as young adults they will be able to make informed choices.
 This unit is not an endorsement of gambling.

 The unit explores how probabilities can be determined theoretically and experimentally and how these probabilities are used by organisations such as the TAB to determine what odds are offered.
 The unit should expand students’ understanding of probability.
 As we have said in the introduction, probability is an important concept that is used in a large variety of situations.
 An understanding of the notion and application of probability is essential in businesses such as insurance as well as in medical areas such as epidemiology.
 On the personal level, such knowledge enables us to understand the risks we take at the casino, the TAB, the stock market or with a medical operation.
 In some places the weather forecasters even assign a probability to the likelihood of rain falling the next day.
 Consequently students need to know the significance of probability and its implications in a range of settings.

 experimental estimates of probability, theoretical probability, variability, simulations, relative frequency, long run frequency, percentages, gambling, addiction, casino